Ten Precepts of Taoism

 Taoists maintain the highest standards of ethics and moral leadership without allowing outside influences to effect them.

 By acting selflessly, Taoists are manifesting the principle of Wu Wei.
 Consequently, they live in harmony with nature

 and live according to the teachings of their primary text: the Tao-Te-Ching.

 Taoism’s approach to ethics is not designed to preach morality or virtue to others.
 Taoists do not tell others

-mind with the community (Kohn, 2004, p.103).
-This attitude requires directing one’s attention away from self, and focusing
+mind with the community (Kohn, 2005).
+This attitude requires directing one’s attention away from self and focusing on

 is a microcosm of the cosmos.
 If the cosmos is unified and balanced, the community should be a reflection of the cosmos.
 This

-concept corresponds to the Hermetic axiom - “as above, so below”.
-It underlines the Taoist’s belief in an
+concept corresponds to the Hermetic axiom - “as above, so below.”
+It underlines the Taoist’s belief in the

 essential unity between the macrocosm and the microcosm.